 Follow this with the aromatics.
 Some finely chopped onion, or perhaps minced shallots.
 A little garlic is nice, but can be overpowering, so I tend to skip it most days.
 If you want to add some seasonal vegetables, like mushrooms or peppers, this is when you add them in as well.

 Next up, you add the rice.
-A cup and a half, to be exact.
+A cup and a half of short grain rice, to be exact.

-Stir it around until it’s nicely coated, then add a splash of white wine.
-If you don’t have white wine, dry vermouth works rather nicely… or perhaps some sherry, if you’re working with earthier flavours, like mushrooms or tomato.
+Stir it around until it’s nicely coated with oil, then add a splash of white wine.
+If you don’t have white wine, use some dry white vermouth instead… or perhaps some sherry, if you’re working with earthier flavours, like mushrooms or tomato.

 If you’re adding sweet peas or corn, throw them in at the same time as the last ladleful of broth.
 They just need a few minutes to cook up.

-Stir in a handful of Parmesan cheese and a dab of butter, and you’re ready to eat.
+Stir in a handful of Parmesan cheese and a dab of butter, and maybe a handful of herbs if you want to add a little extra freshness.
+Tah-dah.
+You’re ready to eat.

 See?
 Easy.
 And all you needed was a couple pots and a nice sturdy spoon to get the job done.